RAG Data Retrieval and Re-Ranking with BM25Plus

 return search_kwargs

-The search itself uses Maximal Marginal Relevance (MMR) retrieval, which balances relevance with diversity so the results are not near-duplicates of each other.
+The search uses Maximal Marginal Relevance (MMR) retrieval.
+MMR balances relevance with diversity, so the results are not near-duplicates.

 PYTHON